 My husband and I were quite stressed during that time because we did not know the outcome and thinking that she is so young , so small and so frail, we were not sure if Alyanna would recover fully and come out safe after the surgery.

-Thank God we were able to get out of hospital with Alyanna then already smiling, eating apple sauce and yoghurt, and on the road to recovery.”
+Thank God we were able to get out of hospital with her then already smiling, eating apple sauce and yoghurt, and on the road to recovery.”

 How do you cope with Alyanna’s inadequacies or incapacities?

 ” I’m so thankful for the support of my family-my husband is hands on giving food to Alyanna and taking care of her during his off days from work.
-Even my daughter who is almost 10 can take care of her, as well.
+Even my daughter who is almost 11 can take care of her, as well.
+And her older brother can now pitch in when I’m busy or at work.

-I can also count for help with my two other sisters.
+I can also count for help with my two other sisters and my mother-in-law when she was with us on vacation last year.

 So, family support does the trick for me.”